The Children (Game of Thrones): In King's Landing

 Gregor lies dying from Oberyn's poisoned spear, but Qyburn says that he can save him.
 Cersei ousts Pycelle from his laboratory and gives his care over to Qyburn.
 Cersei rebuffs Tywin's insistence to marry Loras and confirms her incest with Jaime to him.

 In the dungeons, Tyrion awaits his execution, but Jaime helps him escape.
 Tyrion, before escaping, sneaks into the Tower of the Hand, where he finds Shae in Tywin's bed.
 Realizing that Tywin has turned Shae against him, Tyrion remorsefully strangles her to death.
-He then confronts Tywin as he sits on the privy, and kills him with a crossbow after he repeatedly dismisses his son's feelings.
+He then confronts Tywin as he sits on the privy, and kills him with a crossbow after he repeatedly dismisses his son's feelings and disparages Shae.
 Tyrion escapes on a ship bound for Essos with help from Varys, who boards with him after Tywin's death is discovered.

 In the Vale

 Brienne and Podrick meet Sandor and Arya.
 Brienne recognizes Arya and explains her oath to Catelyn, but Arya rebuffs her and Sandor is unconvinced of her loyalties.
 Brienne and Sandor duel, eventually resulting in a brutal fistfight with Brienne knocking Sandor off a cliff and unsuccessfully searching for Arya.
-After they leave, the fatally wounded Sandor pleads with Arya to kill him, but instead she takes his silver and leaves him to die.
+After they leave, the gravely wounded Sandor pleads with Arya to kill him, but instead she takes his silver and leaves him to die.
 She then boards a ship to Braavos after showing the captain the coin Jaqen gave her.